mikesierra7/36C3_Klima/README.md

 DWD
 ---
 The scripts download, unzip and plot time series and gridded data.
 Documentation is not downloaded and can be found in the same directory as the data on [opendata.dwd.de](https://opendata.dwd.de).
-* **load_DWD_grid_data.m** downloads the annual mean temperatures for Germany from 1881 to 2020.
-Files are unzipped and converted to the binary MATLAB format.
+* **load_DWD_grid_data** downloads the annual mean temperatures for Germany from 1881 to 2020.
+Files are unzipped and converted to the binary MATLAB or NumPy format.
 These are used in scripts for plotting the data.
 * **ani_DWD_grid.m** display all years and save to animated gif.
-* **streifen_DWD_grid.m** calculate warming stripes for arbitrary positions within DWD gridded dataset ECMWF
+* **streifen_DWD_grid** calculate warming stripes for arbitrary positions within DWD gridded dataset
 * **timeseries_DWD.m** download station descriptions, plot of map and download time series of Potsdam air temperature
 * **data**-folder contains necessary colormaps and a file of geographical coordinates to be used instead of the Gauß-Krüger coordinates in the DWD data files.